ezgibasar/TurBLiMP/README.md

 2. For the augmentation module, [the zemberek-full.jar file](https://drive.google.com/file/d/1RRuFK43JqcHcthB3fV2IEpPftWoeoHAu/view?usp=drive_link) should also be downloaded to the project directory.

+The dataset is also available on [Hugging Face](https://huggingface.co/datasets/ezgibasar/turblimp)🤗

 ## :unlock: License

 [![CC BY 4.0][cc-by-shield]][cc-by]